-- A transcript from an accredited high school with appropriate preparation for college-level education; - A transcript from an accredited college or university with 24 or more semester hours of transferable credit; - A transcript from an International Baccalaureate (IB) Diploma Program; - A transcript of home school education that is equivalent to a recognized high school curriculum with appropriate preparation for college-level work; - A General Educational Development (GED) certificate, including the standard score for each of the five sub-tests in the battery; or - A transcript from a foreign (non-U.S.) high school or the equivalent translated and evaluated by an international credential translation and evaluation service (see below).
+- A transcript from an accredited high school with appropriate preparation for college-level education that states the date of graduation; - A transcript from an accredited college or university with 24 or more semester hours of transferable, college-level credit or which states that an associate degree has been awarded; - A transcript from an International Baccalaureate (IB) Diploma Program that states the date of graduation; - A transcript of home school education that is equivalent to a recognized high school curriculum with appropriate preparation for college-level work which states the date of graduation; - A General Educational Development (GED) certificate which states the person's passing score, with the score for each of the five sub-tests in the battery; - A transcript from a foreign (non-U.S.) high school or the equivalent, translated and evaluated by an international credential translation and evaluation service (see below), that states the equivalency to a U.S. high school education and the date that each credential was earned; and/or - The student's self-certifying statement via Docusign and on a FAFSA, if completed, that the student has graduated from high school or an equivalent and the date of that graduation, which would be subject to verification by another, official method of documentation if requested by Point at any time.